cirosantilli/db/mysql.md

     SHOW VARIABLES;

-List all current SSVs that match a given mysql regexp:
+List all current SSVs that match a given MySQL regexp:

     SHOW VARIABLES LIKE "%version%";

-Fileter SSVs by any method accepted by `WHERE`:
+Filter SSVs by any method accepted by `WHERE`:

     SHOW VARIABLES WHERE Variable_name LIKE "%version%";